Murder of Stephen Oake: Bourgass's conviction and imprisonment

 Kamel Bourgass was convicted at the Old Bailey on 29 June 2004 of the murder of Oake, of the attempted murder of two other officers and of the wounding of another.
 He had claimed he killed Oake out of fear, but was sentenced to life imprisonment with a minimum term of 22 years plus an additional 15 years for the attempted murder charges.
 Bourgass appealed against the conviction, which was upheld in July 2005.

 A second trial in connection with the bioterrorism plot concluded on 8 April 2005.
 Bourgass was convicted of conspiracy to commit a public nuisance by using poisons or explosives and sentenced to an additional 17 years.
 A charge of conspiracy to commit murder in relation to the plot was left on file after the jury failed to reach a verdict on that count.
 Four other men, Mouloud Sihali, David Khalef, Sidali Feddag and Mustapha Taleb, who all knew Bourgass, were tried and acquitted.
 A second trial for four others, Samir Asli, Khalid Alwerfeli, Mouloud Bouhrama and Kamel Merzoug was abandoned.

 As of 2010 Bourgass was serving his sentence at Wakefield prison in West Yorkshire.
 He was originally incarcerated at Frankland prison near Durham; in July 2008 trouble broke out after inmates set his cell on fire.
 After his move to Wakefield, it was reported in 2009 that Bourgass was recruiting fellow extremist prisoners to communicate with undercover al-Qaeda operatives in London in relation to a new poison plot.
 In February 2011, a High Court judge rejected an appeal filed by Bourgass' lawyers that segregation procedures taken by prison authorities breached his common law rights and human rights.
 The segregation followed allegations that Bourgass was trying to exert control over other prisoners, especially fellow Muslims whom he "pressurised" to attend prayers.
 He was also suspected of being involved in organising an assault on one prisoner who needed 50 stitches to his face.

+Bourgass became eligible for parole in January 2026, but an application for his release was denied by the Parole Board on 2 February.